-Rheumatoid arthritis can have many different symptoms.
+Rheumatoid arthritis can have many symptoms.
 The most common are stiff, painful joints and fatigue.

 But this disease causes inflammation in many body parts, so you may have symptoms that you don’t realize are related to RA.
 Some are signs of serious complications that put your organs, or even your life, at risk.

-If you have any of these 10 symptoms, call your doctor right away.
+If you have any of these symptoms, don’t try to deal with them on your own.
+Call your doctor right away.

 RA makes you more likely to get heart disease.
 Over time, plaque builds up in your arteries.
 Doctors call this atherosclerosis.
 This can lead to a heart attack.
 Chest pain is a common symptom.